Royal Viking Sun entered Cunard service in 1994 after Cunard's owners, Trafalgar House Co., purchased Royal Viking Line.

 For Cunard, Royal Viking Sun undertook World Voyages in a Global Roaming capacity.
 She was a popular and highly sought after ship for passengers and crew alike.

-When Cunard and Seabourn merged in 1999, it was decided to move Royal Viking Sun to Seabourn, and after an extensive refit she emerged as the Seabourn Sun, in late 1999.
+When Cunard and Seabourn merged in 1999, Royal Viking Sun was moved to the Seabourn brand.
+After an extensive refit she emerged as the Seabourn Sun and recommenced cruising in late 1999.

-She now sails as the M/V Prinsendam, and performs the Global Roaming role for Holland America Line with a loyal following.
+She now sails as the Prinsendam, and performs the Global Roaming role for Holland America Line with a loyal following.